OROHealth/gom-jabbar/botney-trap/README.md

 Once the Cloud SDK is installed in your system.
 Make sure the Cloud Build and Cloud Run APIs are enabled in your project as well as billing.
 After that please do the following:

 1.  go ahead and authenticate using the `gcloud auth login` command.
-2. Grab your project ID and paste it in the `.env`file located in this same folder.
+2. Grab your project ID and paste it in the `.env` file located in the botney-trap folder.
 Set it as the value for the `GCP_PROJECT_ID` variable.
+3. In your command line tool of preference sun the following command replacing PROJECT_ID with the projectID of your gcp project `gcloud config set project PROJECT_ID`
+4. Having nodeJS installed in your system.
+Run `npm install` in the botney-trap folder.

 Please keep in mind that the google account that you logged in with must me allowed to trigger build opertions in Cloud builds and manage Services in Cloud Run